mjpritchard/test-decap-help/content/docs/getting-started/ssh-auth.md

 been compromised then an attacker could learn your password and then use it to gain access to the remote server you are connecting to.

-With public key authentication the attacker requires both knowledge of the passphrase used to protect your private key as well as the private key file itself.
+With public key authentication, the private key is kept only on your own machine and the passphrase to unlock it is entered there too.
+An attacker would require both knowledge of the passphrase used to protect your private key as well as the private key file itself.

+{{<alert type="danger">}}
+It is imperative that your private key is protected by a strong passphrase so that only you can use it.
+{{</alert>}}

 ## Public key authentication setup